alice-gdt/technical_test_jellysmack/README.md

 $> cmake -DOPENCV_EXTRA_MODULES_PATH=../opencv_contrib/modules

 ## Complementary note
-The term "asset" *needs* to be in your *image* filename if you want it to be processed and compared.
+The term "asset" *needs* to be in the filename of the images in your lib directory if you want them to be processed and compared.

+## Not done
+The orientation is not printed.
+The bonus has not been done.